astrakit/documentation/README.md

 We welcome contributions!
 Please read our [contributing guidelines](CONTRIBUTING.md) to get started.

 ## License
-This project is licensed under the AGPL-3.0 License.
+This project is licensed under the BSD-3-Clause license.
 See the [LICENSE](LICENSE.md) file for details.